imagej/imagej.github.io/_pages/Strahler_Analysis.md

   -

       -
-        Ramification or [bifurcation ratios](wikipedia_Strahler_number#Bifurcation_ratio "wikilink") are the quotients between branches of consecutive orders.
+        Ramification or {% include wikipedia title='Strahler number\#Bifurcation\_ratio' text='bifurcation ratios'%} are the quotients between branches of consecutive orders.
 An overall ratio may be obtained by averaging ratios across orders.

 <!-- end list -->